White House to direct supply of COVID drug amid access fears

 “Hospitals should have the ability to send remdesivir doses where they are most needed,” he wrote.

-It’s unclear how the Trump administration will address the concerns about access to remdesivir.
-One possibility is to rely on a Health and Human Services department division that deals with preparedness and response.

-“We urge the administration to take immediate action to ensure transparent and orderly allocation of remdesivir to our nation’s hospitals,” wrote Abramowitz.
-His group is asking for the allocation process to be made public, with as much information as possible on how remdesivir will be distributed once it starts being manufactured in greater quantities.
-Gilead is ramping up its production.
+The pharmacists’ group is asking for the allocation process to be made public, with as much information as possible on how remdesivir will be distributed.
+Gilead is ramping up production.

-The eventual price of the drug is also a question mark.
+The eventual price of the drug is also a question mark, since Gilead’s promise to donate the medication applies only to its current stockpile.
 President Donald Trump was hoping to sign major legislation to rein in the price of prescription drugs ahead of the November elections, but that effort was overtaken by the coronavirus pandemic.

 Only a week ago, Trump had announced at the White House that remdesivir had received an emergency use authorization from the FDA.